ibm-cloud-docs/speech-to-text/acoustic-both.md

 To use a transcription or list of words, you first create a custom language model that contains this textual data.
 To train a custom acoustic model with a custom language model, both custom models must be based on the same version of the same base model.
 If a new version of the base model is made available, you must upgrade both models to the same version of the base model for training to succeed.

 Use the optional `custom_language_model_id` query parameter of the `POST /v1/acoustic_customizations/{customization_id}/train` method to train your custom acoustic model with a custom language model.
 Pass the GUID of the acoustic model with the `customization_id` parameter and the GUID of the custom language model with the `custom_language_model_id` parameter.
-Both models must be owned by the service credentials that are passed with the request.
+Both models must be owned by the credentials that are passed with the request.

 ```bash
 curl -X POST -u "apikey:{apikey}"